mrvollger/rustybam/README.md

     rustybam liftover [FLAGS] [OPTIONS] --bed <bed> [paf]

 ARGS:
     <paf>    PAF file from minimap2 or unimap.
-Must have the cg tag, and nmatches will be zero
+Must have the cg tag, and n matches will be zero
              unless the cigar uses =X.

 FLAGS: